Autonomous aircraft: Autonomy

 Basic autonomy comes from proprioceptive sensors.
 Advanced autonomy calls for situational awareness, knowledge about the environment surrounding the aircraft from exteroceptive sensors: sensor fusion integrates information from multiple sensors.

+Civil aviation regulators and standards bodies have published high-level roadmaps and discussion papers focused on assurance, safety and governance of AI-enabled systems in aviation, particularly as autonomy increases in operations and decision support.

 Basic principles

 One way to achieve autonomous control employs multiple control-loop layers, as in hierarchical control systems.
 As of 2016 the low-layer loops (i.e. for flight control) tick as fast as 32,000 times per second, while higher-level loops may cycle once per second.
 The principle is to decompose the aircraft's behavior into manageable "chunks", or states, with known transitions.
 Hierarchical control system types range from simple scripts to finite state machines, behavior trees and hierarchical task planners.
 The most common control mechanism used in these layers is the PID controller which can be used to achieve hover for a quadcopter by using data from the IMU to calculate precise inputs for the electronic speed controllers and motors.